Elisabeth Murdoch (businesswoman): Personal life

 Murdoch is a dual national of the United States and the United Kingdom.
 In 2008, she hosted a fund-raising event for then Senator Barack Obama at her home in Notting Hill in London.

 Murdoch's first marriage was to a fellow Vassar graduate, Elkin Kwesi Pianim, an associate in the New York corporate finance department of the Rothschild investment bank.
-He is the son of Ghananian-born economist and financier Kwame Pianim and Dutch-born Cornelia Pianim.
+He is the son of Ghanaian-born economist and financier Kwame Pianim and Dutch-born Cornelia Pianim.
 The wedding was held on 10 September 1993 at St. Timothy Catholic Church near the Beverly Hills residence of the bride's parents.
 They have two children, but divorced in 1998.

 Murdoch's second marriage was to public relations executive Matthew Freud, the son of former MP Sir Clement Freud and great-grandson of Sigmund Freud.
 The couple married on 18 August 2001 in a ceremony at Blenheim Palace, and have two children.
 From 2008, the family resided at Burford Priory in Oxfordshire, where they were key members of the Chipping Norton set.
 Freud had a poor relationship with his father-in-law, and did not invite him to his 50th birthday party in 2013.
 The couple owned a home in Notting Hill, London, before filing for divorce in October 2014.

 In 2017 Murdoch married artist Keith Tyson.

 She has an elder half-sister, Prudence MacLeod, and two younger half-sisters, Grace and Chloe, from her father's third marriage to Wendi Deng Murdoch.

 She lives in the UK, as of 2014 residing in the St John's Wood area of London.

 She is known for her passion for the arts, and is said to have more left-leaning political views than her father, or brother Lachlan.